pbetkier/blog/about.md

 ## Piotr Betkier

-I'm a Software Engineer with 6+ years of commercial experience.
-My passions are building useful tools and reliable systems.
+I'm a software engineer with 6+ years of professional experience.
+My passion is building useful tools and reliable systems.

-Currently I'm employed at [Allegro](https://allegro.pl) where I develop its technical platform.
+Currently I develop the technical platform of [Allegro](https://allegro.pl).